xbouteiller/DetectEvent/README.md

 Data must be stored within files
 For a better files recognition, first row of the csv file should contain the string conductance otherwise all csv from a folder will be parsed

-Columns should be named as indicated below
+Columns should be named as follow

 #### Quantitative columns